QuanDinhLeVN/nodejs-cas-client/README.md

 # nodejs-cas-client
-In node-cas-authentication, let replace url.parse with new URL() to avoid 401 Unauthorized Error.
+ To avoid 401 Unauthorized Error, let change cas_port to match your server.